 Practice Transformation Unit

-It is no secret that healthcare is in crisis: high and rising costs, opaque and inconsistent quality, and widespread provider burnout.
-Musculoskeletal conditions and care delivery contribute substantially to the local and national burden on patients, providers, and health systems.
-In response, the Practice Transformation Unit (PTU) was established in Fall 2016 in the Duke Department of Orthopaedic Surgery.
+Healthcare is undeniably in crisis, facing high and escalating costs, inconsistent and opaque quality, and widespread provider burnout.
+Musculoskeletal conditions and care delivery contribute significantly to the local and national burden on patients, providers, and health systems.

-The PTU’s mission is to fundamentally transform the way that orthopaedic care is experienced, delivered and financed at the practice level.
-Its approach is to develop, implement, and disseminate novel, effective care and payment models to achieve its vision of high-value healthcare and improved workforce and patient experience.
+The PTU’s mission is to redefine how orthopaedic care is experienced, delivered, and financed at the practice level.
+Through innovative approaches, the PTU develops, implements, and disseminates effective care and payment models to provide high-value healthcare while enhancing workforce and patient experiences.

 PTU Team